axelvaldez/radical-companies/_posts/2024/2024-08-24-overrun-by-homosexuals-and-women.markdown

 ---

 <div style='display:none;'>
- &ldquo;France overrun by homosexuals and women&rdquo; (said by a French Nazi Boss during the occupation).
+ &ldquo;France overrun by homosexuals and women&rdquo; (said by a French Nazi Boss during the WWII occupation).
 </div>

 <h1>France Overrun by Homosexuals and Women</h1>